Please share!

 If you track your spending every day, you should write down what you spend as you go.
 Make a note in your phone or on a small piece of paper as you spend throughout the day.
 Then write the numbers in your expense tracker at the end of the day.

-If you decide to track your spending every week instead, you can go online to your credit card, bank’s website, or use a third-party website like Personal Capital to see your spending for the week.
+If you decide to track your spending every week instead, you can go online to your credit card, bank’s website, or use a third-party website like Empower to see your spending for the week.

 You can then write down those transactions into your Daily Expense Tracker.
 Remember to also keep track of any cash you may have spent since this will not be on your bank statements.